From Office Junior to Home Sales Director

 She had taken the ‘commercial’ course at school and had shorthand and typing skills and became young Lyons’ secretary at Bloomfield Road staying with the company when it moved to larger premises in Cocker Street.
 She worked whatever hours were necessary, often into the evening to complete the days work.
 The days were so busy that the only time quiet enough to take dictation was after 5.30 pm when everyone else had gone home.
 Alice and Connie Dickson often worked until 7 or 8 in the evening, sometimes going dancing in the Winter Gardens afterwards as that was the only entertainment available after work.

 The company started making Swallow bodied cars in 1928 and it was the order from Henlys for 500 that precipitated the move to Coventry.
 Alice was one of the 32 out of the 50 employees who made the move to Coventry in November 1928, all of whom did so without any removal expenses.
 Connie Dickson who had worked with Alice in the office in Cocker Street didn’t initially come down to Coventry but followed a fortnight later at Alice’s insistence and they shared digs together in Holmsdale Road.
 After an incident one evening when passing the Holbrook Lane fish and chip shop, where they were pushed into the road, either Lyons or Walmsley usually walked them home at the end of the day’s work.

-They rented a house in a better area of Coventry some time later and were joined by Alice’s sister Nancy.
+They moved to a bigger, rented house some time later and were joined by Alice’s sister Nancy.